-Fluke, also called summer flounder are a unique fish found along the East Coast and Southern New Jersey's ocean and back bays.
+Fluke, sometimes also called summer flounder, are a unique fish found along the East Coast and Southern New Jersey's ocean and back bays.
 The fishing techniques we will be discussing will concentrate on these areas and have worked for years in targeting these tricky and tasty fish.

 Summer Founder season in New Jersey begins 5/7/2012 and ends 9/25/2012 you can keep 8 fish 18" min.
 Check with other states along the East Coast for their respective regulations as fluke are highly regulated.

 Fluke like to stay cool, not hot, not cold, cool.
 This is accomplished by hunting in shallow warmer water "sometimes called flats", early in the spring when the water is cold and heading to deeper cooler water during the summer as the water warms.
 Remember these location tips to put yourself where the fish are to be successful.